ksen007/jalangi2analyses/README.md

 -->

 This repository contains dynamic analyses for JavaScript code based on [Jalangi2](https://github.com/Samsung/jalangi2).
-It mainly consists of analysis from [JITProf](https://github.com/Berkeley-Correctness-Group/JITProf) and [DLint](https://github.com/Berkeley-Correctness-Group/DLint).
+It mainly consists of analyses ported from [JITProf](https://github.com/Berkeley-Correctness-Group/JITProf) and [DLint](https://github.com/Berkeley-Correctness-Group/DLint).

 What is DLint?
 --------------